imyoungmin/NED/README.md

 1. Processing Wikipedia and word embeddings to generate the DB collections.
 The steps for this long task are well documented in the corresponding README file under the WikiParser directory.
 We refer the reader to that location for further details before attempting anything in step 2.
-2. Evaluation of our method on an input text file or on the **CoNLL 2003 Reuter's Newswire Dataset** for the NER recognition task (https://www.clips.uantwerpen.be/conll2003/ner/).
-This step if further described below.
+2. Evaluation of our method on an input text file or on the **CoNLL 2003 Reuter's Newswire Dataset** for the NER task (https://www.clips.uantwerpen.be/conll2003/ner/).
+This step is further described below.

 ## Disambiguating Entities ##